AshwinSundar/ashwinsundar/content/posts/snow-crash-state-of-mind.md

 > *You seem like someone heavily influenced by Snow Crash.*

 I had never heard of, or read this book.
-I ordered the book on Amazon and promptly placed it on a bookshelf, where it remains to this day.

-I did not come across this book again for more than ten years, but it always was lurking in the back of my mind.
+It would take ten more years for me to come across a physical copy of the book, but it always was lurking in the back of my mind.
 What was *Snow Crash*?
 What does that phrase even mean?

-Serendipitously, I encountered another copy of this book, in its physical form, while on a walk before a blizzard last week.
-A nearby elementary school had closed, and on its property was one of those mini-libraries in a tiny house mounted on a post.
+Serendipitously, I encountered an old paperback while on a golden evening walk prior to a blizzard last week.
+A nearby elementary school had closed, and on its property was one of those mini-libraries in a tiny house mounted on a mailbox post.
 Usually, I walk right past these fixtures, but something compelled me to take a closer look that day.
-I could sense something beckoning from within.
+Something beckoned from within that mailbox.

-I lazily read a few titles, when I saw it. *Snow Crash*.
+I walked up and lazily read a few titles, and then saw it. *Snow Crash*.
 That legendary book, which I failed to read ten years ago.
 I took the book and quickly walked back home.
 After dinner, I opened the book and began to read.

-Within one chapter, I recognized the writing style.
+One chapter in, and I recognized the writing style.
 It was me.
 Somehow Neal Stephenson and I had come across the same style of writing - heavy with made-up jargon and words, yet somehow perfectly coherent if one suspends judgment and belief.
 That comment from the Starbucks metaverse suddenly rang true - I had inadvertently channeled Neal Stephenson in my extracurricular fiction writing [^oreosonfire].

 ---